 If you've decided that you're ready to lose weight, you probably want to lose it fast.
 While it's possible to lose 4 pounds in a week, you should only do so under the guidance of your doctor.
 Fast weight loss on a fad diet may get you the results you want, but it won't do much good at helping you keep off the weight.
 Consult your doctor before starting any weight loss diet.

 Who Needs to Lose Weight Fast

 In most cases, it's not a good idea to lose weight too quickly.
 According to FamilyDoctor.org, weight loss greater than 2 pounds a week is not fat loss, but water and muscle.
-However, the only exception is in the case of obese individuals, and then only when it's recommended by your doctor.
+However, the only exception is in the case of people with obesity, and then only when it's recommended by your doctor.
 Obesity is defined as a body mass index greater than 30.
 For example, a 5-foot, 4-inch person weighing 200 pounds has a BMI of 34 and might be an appropriate candidate for a diet that promotes a 4-pound-a-week weight loss.

 How to Lose 4 Pounds in a Week Safely